McTavishLab/extensiphy/README.md

 ## Output Files!
 	- concatenated file: found in your output folder [OUTDIR]/combine_and_infer/extended.aln
+	- Phylogeny in newick file format: found in your output folder [OUTDIR]/combine_and_infer/RAxML_bestTree.consensusFULL
 	- taxon specific intermediate files: found in your output folder [OUTDIR]/[TAXON_NAME]. .sam, .bam and .vcf files can be found in here for any additional analyses.

 Creating a starting tree!